 Before building, you must set the packaging type of your Spring Boot application as a deployable WAR.
-Your main application class must extend the 'SpringBootServletInitializer' and override the 'configure' method.
+Your main application class must extend the 'SpringServletInitializer' and override the 'configure' method.
 You must also declare the Spring Boot embedded web container (typically Tomcat) as a provided dependency in your build script so that it can be replaced with Liberty's web-container at run time.
 In this example a main method is provided so that the application can also be built as a stand-alone JAR if required.

-'''

 @SpringBootApplication

-public class MyApplication extends SpringBootServletInitializer
+public class MyApplication extends SpringServletInitializer

 {

 @Override

 protected SpringApplicationBuilder configure(SpringApplicationBuilder application)

 {

 return application.sources(MyApplication.class);

 }

 public static void main(String[] args)

 {

-SpringApplication.run(MyApplication.class, args);

 }

 }

 '''

+{

+SpringApplication.run(MyApplication.class, args);

+}

+'''

-For detailed information about creating a deployable WAR file with Gradle or Maven, see [Create a deployable WAR file](#) in the Spring Boot documentation.
+For detailed information about creating a deployable WAR file with Maven or Gradle, see [Create a deployable WAR file](#) in the Spring Boot documentation.

-For more information about building applications with Maven and Gradle, see [Managing Java dependencies using Maven or Gradle](#)
+For more information about building applications with Maven and Gradle, see [Developing applications using other tools](#).